opixelum/brain-disk-gitbook/docs/systems/operating-systems.md

 #### Monolithic

 - All OS services operate in the kernel;
-- Every services are called through system calls;
+- Every services are called through system calls.

 **Pros:**

-- Fast because processes are in the same space;
+- Fast because processes are in the same space.

 **Cons:**